York County Pennsylvania Salvation Army assistance programs.

 The Harry Miller Back-to-School Shoe Program can help students get shoes for school.
 It is important for children to be prepared.

 As indicated, it is important to note that the ability to serve and help people depends on the availability of funding and resources.
 Most Salvation Army services are available by appointment, but walk-ins for emergency services may be accepted.
-The address is 50 E. King St., York, Pennsylvania 17401.
+The address of Family Services as well as the thrift store is 50 E. King St., York, Pennsylvania 17401.
 Or dial 717-848-2364 for details.